JackAnati/Data-Analytics/README.md

 4. AVG    - returns the mathematics average of the results of a query
 5. SUM    - returns the sum of the results of a query
 6. STDDEV - returns the sample standard deviation of results of a query

+                        Logical Functions
+Logical functions can make data substitutions when retrieving data.
+Remember that a SELECT statement only retrieves data.
+The data in the underlying tables do not change when a SELECT runs.
+                               The IFF function has the following syntax:
+IFF(boolean_expression, true_value, false_value)
+As you can see from the syntax, the IFF function expects the following three parameters:

+1. Boolean Expression:  The expression must return either TRUE or FALSE.
+2. True Value:  If the Boolean expression returns TRUE, the IFF function will return this value.
+3. False Value:  If the Boolean expression returns FALSE, the IFF function will return this value.

+# Chapter 4